Surely I’m not the only person to experience tingling in my arm when doing push ups.

-There are various reasons why you get a tingling in your arm when doing push ups.
-However, the most common of these is typically a nerve issue.
+The most common reason you get a tingling in your arm when doing push ups is typically a nerve issue.
 When it comes to push ups, this is likely to be ulnar nerve.
 This is a nerve that runs from your neck down to your wrist, and if pinched or trapped, it can cause discomfort anywhere from your collarbone, down your arm, to your elbow or wrist.
 That being said, it will most often cause a tingling sensation on the inside of the elbow or the tricep.

 Forget push ups for a moment, tingling typically indicates an issue with your nerves.